SQLMelody/azure-docs/articles/data-catalog/data-catalog-what-is-data-catalog.md

 * Users might not be aware that a data source exists unless they come into contact with it as part of another process.
 There is no central location where data sources are registered.
 * Unless users know the location of a data source, they cannot connect to the data by using a client application.
 Data-consumption experiences require users to know the connection string or path.
 * Unless users know the location of a data source's documentation, they cannot understand the intended uses of the data.
 Data sources and documentation might live in a variety of places and be consumed through a variety of experiences.
 * If users have questions about an information asset, they must locate the expert or team that's responsible for the data and engage them offline.
-There is no explicit connection between data and those with expert perspectives on its use.
+There is no explicit connection between data and those with expert perspective or historical knowledge on its use.
 * Unless users understand the process for requesting access to the data source, discovering the data source and its documentation still does not help them access the data.

 ## Discovery challenges for data producers
 Although data consumers face the previously mentioned challenges, users who are responsible for producing and maintaining information assets face challenges of their own:

 * Annotating data sources with descriptive metadata is often a lost effort.
 Client applications typically ignore descriptions that are stored in the data source.
-* Creating documentation for data sources is often a lost effort.
-Keeping documentation in sync with data sources is an ongoing responsibility, and users might lack trust in documentation that's perceived as being out of date.
+* Creating documentation for data sources that are out of date almost as soon as they are written is a challenge.
+Keeping documentation in sync with data sources is an ongoing responsibility.
+The preception that the information is out of date discourages users from consuming the documentation.
 * Creating and maintaining documentation for data sources is complex and time-consuming.
 Making that documentation readily available to everyone who uses the data source can be even more so.
 * Restricting access to data sources and ensuring that data consumers know how to request access is an ongoing challenge.
+* Discovery and documentation of multiple view points of the data is a challenge.

 When such challenges are combined, they present a significant barrier for companies who want to encourage and promote the use and understanding of enterprise data.

 ## Azure Data Catalog can help
 Data Catalog is designed to address these problems and to help enterprises get the most value from their existing information assets.
-Data Catalog makes data sources easily discoverable and understandable by the users who manage the data.
+Data Catalog makes data sources easily discoverable and understandable by users.

 Data Catalog provides a cloud-based service into which a data source can be registered.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data-source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 After a data source has been registered, its metadata can then be enriched, either by the user who registered it or by other users in the enterprise.
-Any user can annotate a data source by providing descriptions, tags, or other metadata, such as documentation and processes for requesting data source access.
+Any user can annotate a data source by providing descriptions, tags, or other metadata, such as documentation, links to documents and processes for requesting data source access.
 This descriptive metadata supplements the structural metadata (such as column names and data types) that's registered from the data source.

 Discovering and understanding data sources and their use is the primary purpose of registering the sources.
 Enterprise users might need data for business intelligence, application development, data science, or any other task where the right data is required.
 They can use the Data Catalog discovery experience to quickly find data that matches their needs, understand the data to evaluate its fitness for the purpose, and consume the data by opening the data source in their tool of choice.